Sheridan station (RTD)

-Sheridan station is a below grade light rail station on the W Line of the RTD Rail system.
+Sheridan station is a light rail station on the W Line of the RTD rail system.
 It is located alongside the banks of the Lakewood Gulch under Sheridan Boulevard, after which the station is named.
-The station straddles the border between Denver and Lakewood, Colorado, but RTD lists the station as being in the city of Denver.
-A marking etched into the platform indicates the border location.
+The station straddles Denver County and Jefferson County, though RTD considers it to be located in Denver.
+A marking etched into the center of the platform indicates the location of the county line.
+The station opened on April 26, 2013, and was built as part of the FasTracks public transportation expansion plan.